Association of Hungarian National Values and Hungarikums

 paprika: hot ground paprika of szeged or sweet ground of Kalocsa

-The use of the listed ingredients alone ensures the quality offered by the Hungarian gastronomy as Hungaricum to guest and gourmands for alleviating their hunger.
+The use of the listed ingredients alone ensures the quality offered by the Hungarian gastronomy as Hungarikum to guest and gourmands for alleviating their hunger.

 Hamburg Port Festival

 The Hamburg Port Festival was held 5 - 8 May 2016, where Hungary had the privilege to be the guest of honour.
-The Association of Hungarian National Values and Hungaricums has been invited to present the Hungarian gastronomic values in the Pavilion of Hungaricums.
+The Association of Hungarian National Values and Hungarikums has been invited to present the Hungarian gastronomic values in the Pavilion of Hungarikums.